muhme/quote_wordpress/README.md

 ### Testing

-Automated Cypress tests are in subfolder [test](./test/) and detailed README there.
+Automated Playwright tests are in subfolder [test](./test/) and detailed README there.

 ### Scripts